docker/docs/docker-for-mac/troubleshoot.md

 (HAXM)](https://software.intel.com/en-us/android/articles/intel-hardware-accelerated-execution-manager/),
 the current workaround is not to run them at the same time.
 You can pause `HyperKit` by quitting Docker for Mac temporarily while you work with HAXM.
-This will allow you to continue work with the other tools and prevent `HyperKit` from interfering.
+This allows you to continue work with the other tools and prevent `HyperKit` from interfering.

 <p></p>